peta78/central-limit-theorem/README.md

 ![fig2](./images/example02.png)

-Or you can verify it through integrating over base distribution (main_dist_integral.py)
+Or you can verify it through integrating over base distribution multiple times to see that it converges to Gaussian (main_dist_integral.py)

 ![fig3](./images/example03_dist_integ.png)